nspcc-dev/neo-go/docs/vm.md

 To invoke this contract we need to specify both the method and the arguments.

 The first parameter (called method or operation) is always of type string.
-Notice that arguments can have different types, to make the VM aware of the type we need to specify it when calling `run`:
+Notice that arguments can have different types, they can inferred automatically (please refer to the `run` command help), but in you need to pass parameter of specific type you can specify it in `run`'s arguments:

 ```
 NEO-GO-VM > run rollDice int:1